Call Us

 Enquire

-This page was clinically reviewed by Dr Anne Perry (MBBS, MRCPsych), Consultant Psychiatrist at Priory Hospital Ticehurst House, in January 2022.
+This page was clinically reviewed by Dr Anne Perry (MBBS, MRCPsych), Consultant Psychiatrist at Priory Hospital Ticehurst House.

 Obsessive compulsive disorder (OCD) is a serious mental health condition that causes people to experience a variety of symptoms that typically fall into one of two categories: ‘obsessions’ and/or ‘compulsions’.